 If you live in Central Texas, you know how wild the housing market has been so far in 2021.
-This is similar to what is going on in the housing market in many parts of the country this spring.
-If you’re buying or selling a home, you should know how to determine your “basis.”
+This won’t be any different in 2022, plus inflation concerns.
+If you’re buying or selling a home, you should know how to determine what is cost basis in real estate.

 You can claim an itemized deduction on your tax return for real estate taxes and home mortgage interest.
 Most other home ownership costs can’t be deducted currently.
 However, these costs may increase your home’s “basis” (your cost for tax purposes).
 And a higher basis can save taxes when you sell.